The Home Office Dilemma: Executive or Ergonomic?

 Debunking the "Set and Forget" Misconception

-A significant finding in workplace ergonomics is that most users never meaningfully adjust their chairs beyond seat height unless they are coached.
-Research from the CCOHS suggests that the extra axes of adjustability in premium ergonomic chairs deliver little real-world benefit if the user does not take 5–10 minutes to properly calibrate the chair to their body.
+A common pattern we observe in customer support is that most users never meaningfully adjust their chairs beyond seat height unless prompted.
+The extra axes of adjustability in premium ergonomic chairs deliver little real-world benefit if you do not take 5–10 minutes to properly calibrate the chair to your body.

-Regardless of how expensive your chair is, the greatest risk to your health is staying in one position for too long.
+Regardless of how advanced your chair is, staying in one position for too long remains a primary contributor to discomfort.
 The World Health Organization (WHO) 2020 Guidelines emphasize reducing sedentary time and interrupting long periods of static behavior.
-Even the most advanced ergonomic chair cannot replace the benefits of micro-movements and regular breaks.
+Even the best ergonomic chair cannot replace the benefits of micro-movements and regular standing breaks.

 Practical Recommendations for Your Setup

-Once you have selected your chair, follow this checklist to ensure it is configured correctly for your body.
+Once you have selected your chair, follow this practical checklist to ensure it is configured correctly.

 1. Establish Your Base

 Start with your feet flat on the floor.
-Your knees should be at a 90 to 100-degree angle.
+Your knees should be at a roughly 90 to 100-degree angle.
 If your desk is too high and your feet dangle, use a footrest.
-This is essential for maintaining blood circulation in the lower limbs, as noted in EU-OSHA research on lower limb disorders.
+This is a standard ergonomic practice for maintaining blood circulation in the lower limbs, as noted in EU-OSHA research.

 2. Calibrate the Seat Depth